 - providing capital assistance for new and existing community projects and/or programs for seniors.

-We are not accepting applications at this time.
+We are not currently accepting applications.

-Calls for Proposals in Quebec
+Call for Proposals in Quebec

-- coalitions and networks;
+- coalitions, networks;

 - municipal governments;